8base/old-documentation/8base-console/platform-tools/api-explorer.md

 ![Opening the documentation using keyboard shortcut](../../.gitbook/assets/documentation-explorer-open-shortcut.png)

 ## Explorer
-8base integrated the *Explorer* from [OneGraph](https://www.onegraph.com/) to provide an easily interface for building GraphQL Queries.
+8base integrated the *Explorer* from [OneGraph](https://www.onegraph.com/) to provide an easy interface for building GraphQL Queries.
 To open the Explorer, click the "Explorer" button located abover the textarea.
 The Explorer will open up on screen left.
-While drilling down into the Explorer list items and clicking the checkboxes, accuracte queries will begin populating the textarea.
+While drilling down into the Explorer list items and clicking the checkboxes, accurate queries will begin populating the textarea.

 Try opening `apiTokenList` and checking the `count` option.
 The following query will populate the textarea, which can be executed to check how many API tokens exist in the current workspace.